fauna-labs/faunadb-auth-skeleton-with-auth0/README.md

 ### Upcoming feature disclaimer

-This skeleton goes along with a blog post and the release of a new feature which will come out in November/December.
-The features are currently (at the time of writing) available in preview and will become available in production shortly.
+This skeleton explains how to use the new Fauna features in combination with Auth0.
+These new features introduce a new concept called an Access Provider which allows you to configure your Fauna database to accept JWT tokens from an external IdP such as Auth0.
+In this skeleton we start by setting up Auth0 and Fauna for authentication (delivering SSO to your Fauna app) as explained in [this article](https://fauna.com/blog/setting-up-sso-authentication-in-fauna-with-auth0) and then continue with different authorization patterns as described in the [second article](https://fauna.com/blog/setting-advanced-role-based-access-patterns-in-your-spa-with-fauna-and-auth0).

 ### About this repository

-This repository contains a Skeleton application which shows how to implement a login flow with Auth0 and React, retireve the user and access token (access JWT) and directly access Fauna with the Auth0 access JWT.
+This repository contains a Skeleton application which shows how to implement a login flow with Auth0 and React, retrieve the user and access token (access JWT) and directly access Fauna with the Auth0 access JWT.
 The [default](https://github.com/fauna-brecht/faunadb-auth-skeleton-frontend-with-auth0/tree/default) branch contains the code (roles and access provider) to set up authentication with Auth0.
 The [extras](https://github.com/fauna-brecht/faunadb-auth-skeleton-frontend-with-auth0/tree/extras/) branch then builds upon this setup and implements three different more advanced authorization approaches.
 This skeleton goes along with a two-part blog post (link will be inserted later) that explains the setup and the different authorization approaches.

 The current approach is a frontend-only approach to avoid adding extra complexity.
 The approaches detailed here are similar and should be applicable to a more secure approach that includes a backend.
 The main change will probably be how you interact with Auth0 to retrieve the access token.